Laptop stolen from Pelosi's office during storming of U.S. Capitol, says aide | Politics

 A laptop was stolen from the office of U.S. House of Representatives Speaker Nancy Pelosi during the storming of the U.S. Capitol on Wednesday, one of her aides said on Friday.
 Drew Hammill, an aide to Democrat Pelosi, said on Twitter that the laptop belonged to a conference room and was used for presentations.
 He declined to offer further details.

 The theft of electronic devices from congressional offices has been a persistent worry following the invasion by pro-Trump followers.
 They were encouraged by Republican President Donald Trump at a rally beforehand to march to the Capitol while Congress was certifying Democrat Joe Biden's Nov.
 3 election win.
-Senator Jeff Merkley, a Democrat, said on Twitter on Thursday that a laptop was taken from his office.
+Senator Jeff Merkley, a Democrat, said on Twitter that a laptop was taken from his office.
+On Thursday, Acting U.S. Attorney Michael Sherwin said that some of the thefts might have potentially jeopardized what he described as "national security equities."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)